Shorewood, Wisconsin: History

 The NRHP-listed Thomas Bossert House is one of several Flagg-system houses in Shorewood that date to the mid-1920s.

 In the early 1900s, the village developed as a streetcar suburb of Milwaukee, with public transportation allowing residents to easily commute to the city.
 The village's center emerged along the streetcar lines on Oakland Avenue and Atwater Road (now known as Capitol Drive).
 Additionally, affluent Milwaukeeans began building mansions in the eastern part of the village along Lake Drive and the bluff overlooking Lake Michigan.
 The population grew to 1,255 by 1913, and in the 1910s municipal improvements included paved roads and sidewalks, gas mains, and street signs.
 The Village of East Milwaukee changed its name to the Village of Shorewood in 1917.

 Shorewood saw significant growth in the 1920s, with the population quadrupling from 2,650 residents in 1920 to 13,479 in 1930.
 During the decade, as many as 200 new homes were constructed per year in the village, including work by Alexander C. Eschweiler and Flagg-system homes constructed by Arnold F. Meyer & Co.
 The architect Russell Barr Williamson, who worked for Frank Lloyd Wright from 1914 to 1917, designed at least 16 homes in Shorewood between 1918 and 1929.
 As the village population swelled, local municipal institutions became more organized.
 The village's health department organized in 1918; the police department, in 1920; and the fire department, in 1929.
 In 1928, the village's elected board of trustees hired a full-time village manager to head the village's day-to-day operations, and Shorewood has had a council–manager government ever since.
 Shorewood's school district also grew in the 1920s and was influenced by the ideas of philosopher John Dewey.

 The village's historical population reached its zenith after World War II, with over 16,000 residents.
 The community underwent urban renewal projects beginning in the 1960s, but the population has slowly declined to approximately 13,000 as of 2010.

 Geography

 Shorewood is located at (43.092061, −87.886333).

 Nestled between the Milwaukee River and Lake Michigan, Shorewood is bordered by the City of Milwaukee to the south and west and Whitefish Bay to the north.
-According to the United States Census Bureau, the village has a total area of 1.59 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 1.59 sqmi, all land.

-Shorewood's border to the west stops at the Milwaukee River's edge according to the Village Charter, unlike most river municipal boundaries that are set at the middle of the river.
+Shorewood's border to the west stops at the Milwaukee River's edge, according to the Village Charter, unlike most river municipal boundaries that are set at the middle of the river.